 Factor VIII and IX concentrates can be divided into two categories:

-Genetically engineered (recombinant) factor VIII is the clotting factor concentrate used by Canadians with hemophilia A. It has been the product of choice since being introduced in 1993.
+Genetically engineered (recombinant) factor VIII is the clotting factor concentrate used by most Canadians with hemophilia A. It has been the product of choice since being introduced in 1993.
 The brand names used in Canada are Kogenate®FS, Advate®, Helixate®FS and Xyntha®.

 Recombinant factor IX, which goes under the brand name of Benefix® is the blood product used by most Canadians with hemophilia B. It was introduced in Canada on a regular basis in 1998.